williamhatch/spree_html_invoice/README.md

     ```
     Somewhere in your asset path

 2. Override any of the partial templates. they are address, footer, totals, header, thanks , and the line_items.
-The whole tanks is wrapped in a thanks hook, so replace or add at will.
+The whole thanks is wrapped in a thanks hook, so replace or add at will.

 3. Set `Spree::HtmlInvoice::Config.set(:suppress_anonymous_address)` option to get blank addresses for anonymous email addresses (as created by my spree_last_address extension for empty/unknown user info)